 Our estimate is an intention-to-treat effect and therefore has a lower bound interpretation.
-Surveys of Pakistan pregnant women show that only one-third of them fast for the whole month of Ramadan.
-The average treatment effect of in-utero Ramadan exposure therefore can be as high as 9 percent of earnings.
-Since individuals born in 9 out of 12 months of a year are exposed, a back-of-the-envelope calculation shows that Ramadan fasting by pregnant Muslim women lowers output every year by at least \$2.4 billion in Pakistan and \$13.8 billion globally.
-All major religious schools of Islam allow pregnant women to delay Ramadan fasting to a period after pregnancy if they feel fasting could harm them or the baby.
-Despite this conditional exemption, a majority of pregnant women fast likely because of misperceptions about religious injunctions or potential harm to the child.
-Our estimates show that large Pareto gains can be made by targeted interventions educating women on these misperceptions.
+Surveys of Pakistan pregnant women show that only around one-third of them fast for the whole month of Ramadan.
+The average treatment effect of inutero Ramadan exposure can therefore be as high as 9 percent of earnings.
+Since individuals born in 9 out of 12 months of a year are exposed, a back-of-the-envelope calculation shows that Ramadan fasting by pregnant Muslim women lowers output every year by at least \$2.4 billion in Pakistan and by \$13.8 billion globally.
+All major religious schools of Islam allow pregnant women to delay Ramadan fasting to a period after pregnancy if they feel fasting could harm them or their baby.
+Despite this conditional exemption, most pregnant women fast-likely because of misperceptions about religious injunctions or potential harm to the child.
+Our estimates show that large Pareto gains can be made by targeted interventions educating women about these misperceptions.